-(1) All options vest in equal installments over five years and expire after 10 years.
+(1) All options vest in equal installments over five years and expire after 10 years, except for James B. Morgan's shares which vest after one year and expire after 7 years.

 (2) Restricted stock units vest as to 20 percent of the shares one year after date of grant and as to an additional 20 percent in each succeeding year, but only if the Named Executive Officer is then an employee of the Company.
+The exception is James B. Morgan's shares which will vest on August 22, 2014 if he is then a Director of the Company.
 The grant date and the number of shares granted are as follows: